Middlesex Yeomanry: Battle honours

 The Middlesex Yeomanry was awarded the following battle honours (honours in bold were emblazoned on the regimental standard):

 Battle honours of Yeomanry regiments are held by their descendant units, irrespective of their current arm or service, even if they (like the Royal Signals) do not themselves display battle honours.

 Memorial

 The regiment's memorial, designed by Basil Gotto, is in the Nelson Chamber of the crypt of St Paul's Cathedral in the City of London.
 Unveiled in 1906, the plaque commemorated the 55 members of the Middlesex Yeomanry's Imperial Yeomanry companies who were killed in action in the Second Boer war.
-Subsequently, flanking panels were added for World War I, and a panel underneath for World War II.
+Subsequently, flanking panels were added for the First World War, and a panel underneath for the Second World War.

 The Church of St Martin-within-Ludgate is the Middlesex Yeomanry's Regimental Chapel; it is the starting point for the regiment's annual Lafone Day service and parade up Ludgate Hill to St Paul's, where a wreath is laid at the memorial in the crypt.